 When logging on to 58.com, there are numerous filters you can apply to limit postings based on your needs for an apartment.
 These filters include screening for area, apartment type, number of bedrooms, and price ranges among several others.
 While user-friendly, the website may be challenging to navigate for non-Chinese speakers.

 If you are unable to read Chinese characters, have a Chinese friend or colleague walk you through how to use the website and you should be able to decipher the most important details on your own after making a couple of searches.
 Once you have a found a property you are interested in renting, the landlord’s contact info can be found within the post to move on to the next stage in seeing the place.

-As a last resort, many of the larger cities across China (think Beijing, Shanghai, Xi’an, Chengdu, etc.) also have companies that offer relocation services for foreigners.
+For those who would like to take a more hands-off approach to finding an apartment in China, many of the larger cities across China (think Beijing, Shanghai, Xi’an, Chengdu, etc.) also have companies that offer relocation services for foreigners.
 You connect with them and they will work with you to find a home for you prior to your arrival.
 It’s quite convenient but also reserved for those willing to pay high dollar for luxury apartments.